 Challenges of High Humidity in South Florida

-- Mold and Mildew Growth: High humidity creates a perfect breeding ground for mold, which can cause structural damage and pose health risks.
+- Mold and Mildew Growth: Creates structural damage and health hazards

-- Damage to Furniture and Electronics: Excess moisture can warp wood furniture, peel paint, and damage electronic devices.
+- Damage to Furniture and Electronics: Moisture warps wood, peels paint, and ruins devices

 Best Practices for Humidity Control